Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 - Monday's total is 5.6 points lower than the two team's combined 56.6 points per game average.

-- This contest's over/under is 9.8 points greater than the 41.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 9.8 points above the 41.2 these two squads combine to surrender per game this season.

 - The Cardinals and their opponents score an average of 48.2 points per game, 2.8 fewer than Monday's total.

-- In 2021, games involving the Rams have averaged a total of 50.1 points, 0.9 fewer than this game's set over/under.
+- The 50.1 PPG average total in Rams games this season is 0.9 points fewer than this game's over/under.

 Cardinals stats and trends

-- In Arizona's 12 games this season, it has nine wins against the spread.

-- The Cardinals have an ATS record of 4-3 in their seven games when favored by 2.5 points or more so far this season.
+- The Cardinals are 4-3 ATS when favored by 2.5 points or more this season.

-- Arizona has gone over the point total in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Arizona's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- When Arizona records more than 22.5 points, it is 8-1 against the spread and 9-0 overall.
+- When Arizona scores more than 22.5 points, it is 8-1 against the spread and 9-0 overall.

 - This year, the Cardinals have 11 turnovers, six fewer than the Rams have takeaways (17).